rsepulveda2/rsa-form/README.md

 as normal but using AJAX.
 I want the controller to return javascript that will be executed by the client.
 (Such as displaying an alert or modifying the DOM on the clients browser)

-- Add the following javascript to your html or to a javascript file such as /javascripts/aplication.js PLEASE NOTE: Make sure that you add this code AFTER the call to $(form).jCryption();.
-If you don't, then this routine will submit the normal unencrypted data.
+- Add the following javascript to your html or to a javascript file such as /javascripts/application.js
+IMPORTANT: Make sure that you add this code AFTER the call to $(form).jCryption();.
+If you don't, then this routine will be executed first and submit the normal unencrypted data.

 <pre><code>$("#rsa_login_form").submit( function (){
   $.post( $(this).attr("action"), $(this).serialize(), null, 'script');